Shah Rukh: War with the Qara Qoyunlu

-Contemporary portrait of Shah Rukh, painted in his lifetime in 1435-36, by commission of his son Ibrahim Sultan.

 The new emperor began his reign by launching expeditions against regions which had begun to break away during the war of succession.
 Fars, which was held by Shah Rukh's nephew Bayqara, was taken in 1414.
 Two years later Kirman, which had been ruled as an independent kingdom by Sultan Uwais Barlas since 1408, was also subdued.
 The area under Shah Rukh's rule continued to be extended and consolidated over the following years, either through voluntary subjugation by minor rulers or through alliances.
 By 1420, the eastern portion of Timur's empire, as well as central and southern Persia, had been brought under Shah Rukh's rule.

+Baysunghur, son of Shah Rukh, participated to the campaign against the Qara Qoyunlu, and briefly occupied their capital Tabriz in 1421, bringing back artists for the Herat school of miniatures.

 However, despite Shah Rukh's successes, the western portion of the empire, including Azerbaijan and Mesopotamia, remained out of his control.
 These were held by Qara Yusuf of the Qara Qoyunlu (Black Sheep Turkoman), who had defeated and killed Shah Rukh's brother Miran Shah several years previously.
 With the conquests of several prominent cities such as Baghdad, Qazvin and Diyarbakır, the Qara Qoyunlu had established themselves as dangerous neighbours to the Timurids.

 This threat was one which remained unresolved for decades.
 Shah Rukh made many attempts to pacify his western border, both through political and military means (having launched three campaigns against Azerbaijan), none of which proved entirely successful.